Plastic Resource Circulation

 PET bottles synthesized using TOYOBO GS Catalyst®

-Anellotech's technological development has enabled a new technology to efficiently recycle a wide variety of used plastics.
-Following this, in June 2020 the joint venture company R Plus Japan, Ltd. was established by a group of 12 companies operating in Japan's plastics value chain, which includes Toyobo.
-As of August 2022, this number has grown to 40 companies, and together with Anellotech it is continuing with the development of new technologies.
+in June 2020 the joint venture company R Plus Japan, Ltd. was established by a group of 12 companies operating in Japan's plastics value chain, which includes Toyobo.
+As of August 2023, this number has grown to 40 companies, and together with Anellotech it is continuing with the development of new technologies.

 So that we can contribute to solving the common worldwide problem of plastics, we aim to have this technology in practical use by 2030.
 To do this, we are collaborating with companies in a range of industries, including those in sorting and processing of collected plastics, distribution, and production of monomers, polymers, packaging and containers, and beverages.